-If the answer to any of the three state-required questions indicates a language other than English, the student has a Primary Home Language Other Than English (PHLOTE) and, as such, is considered a potential English Learner and must be administered the state-required grade-level appropriate ELP screener.
+For students new to U.S. schools, including Kindergarten students and newly arrived immigrants, the answer to any of the three state-required questions indicates a language other than English, the student has a Primary Home Language Other Than English (PHLOTE) and, as such, is considered a potential English Learner and must be administered the state-required grade-level appropriate ELP screener.
+Parents cannot refuse the administration of the ELP screener.